GSA/piv-guides/_networkconfig/2b_domaincontrollers.md

 ---
 layout: default
-title: How do I generate and install Domain Controller certificates?
+title: Local Certification Authority
 collection: networkconfig
 permalink: networkconfig/2b_domaincontrollers/
 ---
-# How do I generate and install Domain Controller certificates?

-To use smartcards and PIV credentials for network authentication, all Domain Controllers must have Domain Controller authentication certificates.

-## Issuing Domain Controller certificates

-Each U.S. Federal Government's Civilian agency has information-security policies that guide its decision-making about whether its Domain Controller's <!-- More than one DC?
-More than one certificate possible? -->certificate should be issued by the agency's local enterprise Certificate Authority (CA) or whether a Federal Public Key Infrastructure (FPKI)-managed and certified CA should issue it.
-Providing a common guide and recommendation is challenging, as each agency should follow its own policies; however, we do not recommend that agencies set up a local enterprise CA just to issue Domain Controller certificates.
-The best option is to collaborate with your agency's Chief Information Security Officer (CISO) (or the Information Security Office), who can give you definitive direction and has oversight for managing CAs and ensuring that security protections are in place.

-## Generate and install Domain Controller certificate
+NEED INTRO

 _**Use Case:** We would like to use a local enterprise Microsoft CA to issue a Domain Controller certificate to the Domain Controller server.
 The server must have a certificate installed with the appropriate fields/values as a prerequisite to enabling authorized users with PIV credentials (i.e., PIV cards) to log into domain-connected devices._

-  > **Note:** These procedures are accurate for using Microsoft 2012 Server, Standard Edition, for CA and Domain Controller servers (as of March 2017).
+{% include alert-info.html content="These procedures are accurate for using Microsoft 2012 Server, Standard Edition, for CA and Domain Controller servers (as of March 2017" %}

+LIST OUT all sub-sections and links here

 ### Prerequisite

-  * The server that hosts the CA must be on the domain
+  * The server that hosts the CA must be joined to the domain
+  * The CA should never reside on the same server(s) that are acting as Domain Controller(s)
+  * You must be an Enterprise Administrator in the domain to perform these steps

-### Install CA role
+## Install CA role

+replace the clicks etc with simple ->

   1. Log into the **CA server** as a member of the **Enterprise Administrators** group.
   2. Open the **Server Manager**.